This page outlines the requirements for team structure and project deliverables.

 June–August: Do the project!
 Also, start planning the YouTube video as early as possible.
 Book travel arrangements and apply for Visas if necessary

 September–October: Complete project wiki, video, and presentation.
-Register for Jamboree.
+Submit project title and abstract via this form.
+Register for Jamboree through the link sent via email in August.

 Below is the set of deliverables that each team should produce in time the posted judging deadlines.